rust-embedded/embedonomicon/src/main.md

 ```

 We set the Load Memory Address (LMA) of the `.data` section to the end of the `.rodata`
 section.
-The `.data` contains `static` variable with a non-zero initial value; the Virtual Memory
+The `.data` contains `static` variables with a non-zero initial value; the Virtual Memory
 Address (VMA) of the `.data` section is somewhere in RAM -- this is where the `static` variables are
 located.
 The initial values of those `static` variables, however, must be allocated in non volatile
 memory (Flash); the LMA is where in Flash those initial values are stored.